baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 ### Consequences for Analysis {#sec:cd-situation-consequences}

-The TCF would have provided a standardized and machine-readable way to detect the presence of a CMP in an app, read the settings of CMPs, and even interact with them.
-As such, this would of course have been the preferred approach for the analysis in this thesis.
-In the absence of that, had we found that there is a limited number of off-the-shelf CMP solutions commonly used by apps, it would have still been possible to write custom adapters for these CMPs that rely on the internal implementions^[For example, during testing we found that the Didomi and OneTrust CMPs also store consent information in the OS per-app storage interfaces.] or characteristics of how they design their consent dialogs.
+As established in this section, we can neither rely on the TCF, which would have provided a standardized and machine-readable way to detect the presence of a CMP in an app, read the settings of CMPs, and even interact with them, nor on custom adapters for the internal implementions and dialog design characteristics of a limited number of off-the-shelf CMP solutions.

-As established in this section, neither of those is the case.
 As such, we need to use a much more general approach that detects and works with any kind of CMP, regardless of implementation details.
-This in turn means a loss in the amount of details we can extract from CMPs as we have to expect a large amount of completely different implementations.
+This in turn necessarily means a loss in the amount of details we can extract from CMPs as we have to expect a large amount of completely different implementations.
 It also means that we will likely miss some consent dialogs.
 The details of the method we use for the analysis are described in [@Sec:analysis-method].

 For the few consent dialogs that _do_ implement the TCF, we still extract the data from `NSUserDefaults` or `SharedPreferences` and perform an analysis on that.